 Recommended Read: THE HALLERBOS BLUE FOREST OF BELGIUM

-The history of tulips in Holland
+The monetary value of tulips in Holland

-Today, Holland is the uncrowned tulip capital of the world and this well-travelled flower.
-It is believed that the tulip has travelled from the western Himalayas to Persia, China and Turkey, where it became the darling of the Ottoman Empire.
+Today, Holland is the uncrowned tulip capital of the world, and this is one well-traveled flower.
+It is believed that the tulip has traveled from the western Himalayas to Persia, China, and Turkey, where it became the darling of the Ottoman Empire.
 In the 16th century with the increased trade between the Dutch and the Ottoman Empire, the tulip left Constantinople to travel to Holland.
 There, it immediately caught fancy of the elite and soon Holland experienced a full-fledged tulip craze.
-With the ever-growing popularity, the production of tulips in Holland soon got outstripped by the demand and people started using the bulbs as currency.
+With the ever-growing popularity, tulip production soon got outstripped by the demand and people started using the bulbs as currency.
 Black-marketing and speculation of the precious bulbs became rampant and by mid 17th century, Holland buckled under, what is historically termed, as the Tulip Mania.
-Interestingly, it was the world‘s first recorded economic bubble and at that time a single tulip bulb cost 10 times more than a craftsman annual income.
+Interestingly, it was the world‘s first recorded economic bubble and at that time a single tulip bulb cost 10 times more than a craftsman’s annual income.
 But like all bubbles, the Tulip Mania too went freewheeling downhill soon and the market crashed in 1637.

 RESPONSIBLE TRAVELING-BECAUSE I CARE